 A Patient's Tale

-Cole is an 8 year old male neutered domestic short haired cat.
-He had been missing for 15 months when thanks to his microchip, his owners had a call from the Vale Vet Group at Cullompton, on the Sunday before Christmas, to say that a kind couple had witnessed him being involved in a RTA and had taken him for treatment.
+Cole is an 8 year old male, neutered, domestic short haired cat.
+He had been missing for 15 months when, thanks to his microchip, his owners had a call from the Vale Veterinary Group at Cullompton on the Sunday before Christmas to say that a kind couple had witnessed him being involved in an RTA and had taken him for treatment.
 He had a head trauma and a prolapsed bladder and would need emergency surgery.

 Luckily, he had no ruptures or internal bleeding but his pelvis was fractured in three places.
 The priority was to place his bladder back inside his body to prevent infection so he was taken for surgery.
 During surgery, it became apparent that he also had a degloving injury over his right hind quarter where the skin had been detached from his muscle.
 He needed a further operation to repair this and rebuild 60% of his rectum.
 Towards the end of surgery, Cole’s heart rate began to drop so his facial injuries were stapled and he was taken into recovery.
 He had a catheter in place to relieve strain on his bladder.

 The next 24 hours was crucial but luckily Cole proved to be a fighter and he pulled through.
 At first he wouldn’t eat so a feeding tube was put in place.
 As the days passed, he began to get stronger.
 There was a risk that he would be left incontinent so there was much celebration when he passed his first motion!
 After about a week, his catheter was removed and there was talk of him going home for cage rest.
 He was now feeding independently too.
 So on the 30th December, he went home.

 It has now been two and a half months since Cole was discharged.
 His owners have told us that he seems to be very pleased to have warm places to snuggle and regular tasty meals.
 He has started to go out for short periods of time but is now quite content to stay inside - he was previously a very outdoors cat.